 Q: What do we mean by “trustee”?

 A: The CREation granting program allows a group or collective to hold up to $30,000 in grants in a group leader’s personal bank account.
-However, if funds are larger than $30,000 and the group is a collective or grassroots, they will need to find an incorporated organization to support by trusting the grant.
+However, if funds are larger than $30,000 and the group is a collective or grassroots, they will need to find an incorporated organization to support by trusteeing the grant.
 A trustee holds the grant funding for the grassroots or collective group, assumes the financial responsibility for managing the funds, and ensures that the project deliverables are completed.
 In addition, the trustee may choose to take a small admin fee for holding the responsibilities outlined above — at CREation you can have the admin fees covered in your grant if you decide to add it to your budget when applying for funding.
 A grassroots or collective may also choose to have a trustee for $30,000 and below funding.
 This option is okay and is the choice of the collective or grassroots group leaders.

 For more information, contact: